 As shown below, the emphasis on economic growth leads regulators to focus on specific indicators of financial health to guide their supervisory actions, but those indicators are not effective at identifying financial fragility.
 In addition, whenever regulatory actions are proposed to restrain innovations in financial practices, opponents argue that such regulations would lead to a decline in economic growth.
 Given that economic growth is considered sacred, an argument tying financial innovation to growth is usually powerful enough to delay or even reverse a regulatory action.
 This is especially so after a long period of stability, when regulations are widely seen as burdensome and irrelevant because there has not been any recent crisis.
-And all this is reinforced by the associated argument that individuals (and businesses) will not be able to thrive—and will, in fact, be prevented from leading a better life—in an economy that restricts financial activities.
+This entire narrative is reinforced by the associated argument that individuals (and businesses) will not be able to thrive—and will, in fact, be prevented from leading a better life—in an economy that restricts financial activities.
 A recent example illustrates this point.

 In December 2005, five federal regulatory agencies proposed to issue a so-called “guidance” in response to their concern about innovations in the subprime mortgage sector.
 A guidance is not a law, but a statement to guide the priorities of in-field agency supervisors.
 It also provides financial institutions with an idea of what to expect from supervisors.
 The proposed guidance stated that financial institutions should carefully underwrite subprime mortgages by qualifying people on the basis of the full debt-service payment (instead of the initial interest payments) and by verifying income, assets and employment.
 All these are reasonable demands that deal with practices that have proven toxic since the earliest days of banking.

 The guidance was submitted to the industry for comments and received a barrage of criticisms.
-One argument against the guidance was that low default rates on mortgages proved the reliability of the mortgage practices and that there was no need to constrain them; stability “proves” markets are stable and regulation is an unnecessary burden.
+One argument against the guidance was that low default rates on mortgages proved the reliability of the mortgage practices and that there was no need to constrain them; periods of stability “prove” markets are stable and regulation is an unnecessary burden.
 Opponents also argued the guidance would deny “good people” access to the American Dream and reduce the competitiveness and flexibility of the U.S. financial system.
 Here is a typical statement by an industry spokesperson, in this case George Hanzimanolis, president-elect of the National Association of Mortgage Brokers, testifying on the proposal at a Senate hearing:

 Many innovative loan products, such as the interest-only ARM [adjustable-rate mortgage] or the 40-year mortgage, have contributed to the greater availability of diverse loan products and enhanced consumer choice, which has directly resulted in increased competition and more affordable credit….
 [I]nnovation and technological advancement in the mortgage marketplace has occurred because the market has been free to identify market needs and develop loan products to satisfy that need.
 Government regulation of this innovative spirit, whether in the area of pricing, compensation, or in product development, will only result in firm boundaries that will prevent the marketplace from adequately responding to consumer needs in the future.… The bottom line is that unwarranted tightening of underwriting guidelines could hurt the robust housing industry and deny deserving consumers the chance at homeownership.
 (Hanzimanolis 2006)